PipeWire/pipewire/doc/dox/programs/pipewire-pulse.conf.5.md

 See \ref page_module_protocol_pulse "libpipewire-module-protocol-pulse(7)"
 for the detailed description.

-In addition, the general PipeWire daemon configuration sections apply, see \ref page_man_pipewire_conf_5 "pipewire.conf(5)".
+In addition, the PipeWire context configuration sections may also be specified, see \ref page_man_pipewire_conf_5 "pipewire.conf(5)".

 # STREAM PROPERTIES  @IDX@ pipewire-pulse.conf